react-page/react-page/docs/README.md

 We concluded that a solution must meet the following principles:

-1. It uses state of the art technology and is implemented using cloud native principles.
-2. It is easy for developers to integrate and extend the Editor according to their requirements.
-3. Designers regulate what content should look like.
-4. Authors, technical and non-technical alike, must be able to use the editor without training.
-5. The content data must be normalized, reusable and not rely on HTML.
+1. The state is a normalized JSON object, no HTML involved.
+2. It is a visual editor that does not require programming experience or special training.
+3. It is built by a company, reducing the likelihood of abandonment.
+4. Based on reusable React Components, it gives developers, authors and designers new ways of working together and creating better and richer experiences more easily.
-6. It must work on touch devices.
+5. It works on mobile and touch devices.

 With these principles in mind, we went out and implemented the ORY Editor, which you are looking at right now.